 Illuminance is a total luminous flux incident on the surface, per unit area.
 The luminous flux (called also luminous power) is the measure of the perceived power of light.
 The important thing is, that luminous flux is adjusted to reflect the varying sensitivity of the human eye to different wavelengths of light.
 Thus luminous flux is a quantitative expression, which refers to visible light only.
 Luminous flux is used as an objective measure of the useful light emitted by a light source.
 The measurement essence points out how bright is the beam in a particular direction.
 The luminous flux determines the illuminance value.

 Illuminance is a measure of how much luminous flux is spread over a given area.
 It refers to the total “amount” of visible light present and the total surface, which is also important.
-A given amount of light will illuminate a surface more dimly if it spread over a larger area, so illuminance is inversely proportional to the area when the luminous flux is held constant.
+A given amount of light will illuminate a surface more dimly if it is spread over a larger area, so illuminance is inversely proportional to the area when the luminous flux is held constant.
 This is analog to inverse-square law (Pic.
 2).
 The basic illuminance unit is lumen, measuring the total quantity of visible light emitted by a source.
 The lumen is comprised of candela – the base unit of luminous intensity and steradian – the solid angle being a ratio between the area subtended and the square of its distance from the center.

 The most important point is, that illuminance is never directly visible as a quantity of light.
 We only see its reflected image as the luminance of physical surfaces.
 Our judgment that areas are brightly or dimly lit is actually based on our perception of the light reflected from familiar surfaces, such a white walls.

 We have to also know, that illuminance does not specify light sources.
 The illuminance describes the light power incident on a specific surface at a specific location in space.
 From an illuminance measurement alone we cannot infer the power, size or number of light sources.
 It is analogous to the “blind” skin sensation of heat on our body that can be induced by the distant Sun or by a nearby light bulb: the sensation of heat tells you nothing about the source.
 These examples show the ambiguous way to measure the illumination level.
 Firstly if we want to describe the light provided by a specific light source, then we must exclude all other light sources from the measurement.
 If we want to determine the light incident on a specific physical surface, then we must sum the illuminance of all the light sources illuminating it.
-We can describe illumination in Lux unit.
+We can describe illumination in the Lux unit.

 Illuminance vs luminance

-It is good to explain a difference between the illuminance and luminance, because these 2 terms cannot be used interchangeably.
+It is good to explain the difference between illuminance and luminance, because these 2 terms cannot be used interchangeably.
 Illuminance describes the measurement of the amount of light falling onto and spreading over a given surface area.
 Illuminance refers to a specific kind of light measurement then.
 Luminance describes the measurement of the amount of light-emitting, passing through or reflected from a particular surface from a solid angle.
 It also indicates how much luminous power can be perceived by the human eye.
 This means, that luminance indicates the brightness of light emitted or reflected off of a surface.
 Luminance is thus an indicator of how bright the surface will appear.

 Illuminance vs irradiance

 The irradiance is a measure of radiometric flux per unit area or flux density.
 The SI unit of irradiance is the watt per square meter (W/m2).
 In astronomy often the CGS unit erg per square centimeter per second (erg.cm-2.s-1) is used.
 The irradiance has the same physical dimensions as intensity so is often called intensity, however this usage can lead to confusion with radiant intensity.
 A watt is a unit of power, which is a measure of radiant flux.
 Power indicates how much energy the bulb will use.
 Basically the 1/683 watt or 555 nanometres green light provides one lumen.
-This dependancy tells us, that 1 watt of pure green 555 nm light includes 683 lumens.
+This dependency tells us, that 1 watt of pure green 555 nm light includes 683 lumens.
 The relationship lumens to watts depend on the wavelength according to how visible the wavelength is.
 For example, infrared and ultraviolet radiation are visible and do not count.
 More information about this you will find in the next section below.

 Illumination is the deliberate use of light to achieve a practical or aesthetic effect.
 Illumination includes the use of both artificial light sources and daylight.
-Daylight is sometimes the main source of light during daytime in buildings.
-Through the daylighting practice, we can effectively adjust our internal lighting to maximize visual comfort or to reduce energy use.
+Daylight is sometimes the main source of light during the daytime in buildings.
+Through daylighting practice, we can effectively adjust our internal lighting to maximize visual comfort or to reduce energy use.

 Luminosity and brightness